PackageGuard 2.1.1

 How do I configure it?

-PackageGuard supports hierarchical configuration files that are automatically discovered based on your solution and project structure.
-This allows you to define organization-wide policies at the solution level and add project-specific rules as needed.
+PackageGuard supports hierarchical configuration files that are automatically discovered based on your .NET solution and project structure.
+This allows you to define repository-wide policies at the solution level and add project-specific rules as needed.
+Since PackageGuard will scan a single package.json per run, it will use the configuration that is associated with that directy.

 Hierarchical Configuration Discovery